All companies

 3. Priority-ordered credit absorption.
 The $20 credit absorbs overages bandwidth → edge requests → functions in a fixed order.
 This is the kind of unglamorous mechanic that materially affects budget planning, and Vercel publishes the order clearly.

-5. Separate v0 billing. v0 is its own product with its own plans — Vercel resisted the temptation to bundle AI UI generation into Pro.
-This preserves clean unit economics on both sides.
+5. Separate v0 billing — and now a separately-metered agent. v0 is its own product with its own plans — Vercel resisted the temptation to bundle AI UI generation into Pro.
+The 2026-07-06 Vercel Agent launch repeats the pattern: rather than folding agentic Code Review / Investigations into the $20 seat, Vercel gave it its own token-metered line item.
+This preserves clean unit economics across the core platform, v0, and now Agent.

 Strengths & weaknesses